tomasrasymas/geo-heatmap/README.md

 Heatmap amount of blur - 5
 Heatmap minimum opacity the heat will start at - 0.2
 Heatmap max zoom - 4
 Map tileset to use - 'OpenStreetMap'
+Max magnitude value - if not set max value from csv

 ### Example
 ```